jackfrys/escape-the-maze/project_final/assets.md

 https://freesound.org/people/ProjectsU012/sounds/341695/

-this audio file was downloaded and used in the game
+This audio file was downloaded and used in the game.
+It is licensed under the Creative Commons Attribution License.

 https://www.libsdl.org/projects/SDL_mixer/